qw457812/cc-mvp-prompts/cc-prompt.md

 <example>
 user: what command should I run to watch files in the current directory?
-assistant: [use the ls tool to list the files in the current directory, then read docs/commands in the relevant file to find out how to watch files] npm run dev
+assistant: [runs ls to list the files in the current directory, then read docs/commands in the relevant file to find out how to watch files] npm run dev
 </example>